Document Actions

 2016-2020

-2010-2016 Post Doctoral Position in the Research project ‘The Future Okavango’, Institute for Agricultural policy and market research, University of Gießen, Germany.
+Postdoc researcher in the project ‘The Future Okavango’, Institute for Agricultural policy and market research, University of Giessen, Germany.

-2004-2010 Part time researcher in the project BIOTA Southern Africa, Institute for Agricultural policy and market research, University of Gießen, Germany.
+Doctoral researcher in the project BIOTA Southern Africa, Institute for Agricultural policy and market research, University of Giessen, Germany.

 PhD Thesis: Towards rangeland conservation strategies – Case study and bio-economic modeling of farms in southern Namibia.